Billionaire Profile

 Philanthropy

-Charlene de Carvalho-Heineken is involved in various philanthropic endeavors.
-She supports charitable causes focused on education, healthcare, and the arts.
+Charlene de Carvalho-Heineken is known for her philanthropic efforts, supporting various charitable causes.
+She has made significant donations to organizations focused on education, healthcare, and the arts.
 She is also a patron of the Royal Concertgebouw Orchestra and the Dutch National Ballet.

 Career Milestones